MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/System/envsav.md

    1. [ENVSAV command](envsav.cmd)
    2. [ENVSAV command processing programe](envsav.pgm.clle)
    3. [ENVSAV command validity checker](envsav0.pgm.clle)
+3. Download into a local workstation directory from Github the [ENVSAV build](envsav_build.sql) script
-3. If it was decided not to keep the same directory structure as described in this [Projects organization](../README.md) document, review all INCLUDE statements in programs sources to handle the modification.
+4. If it was decided not to keep the same directory structure as described in this [Projects organization](../README.md) document, review all INCLUDE statements in programs sources and review build script to update source file location in order to handle the modification.
-4. Download into a local workstation directory from Github the [ENVSAV build](envsav_build.sql) script
 5. Execute it from iACS Run SQL Scripts
 6. Download into a workstation directory from Github the [envsav.ps1](envsav.ps1) PowerShell script
    - this workstation directory may be one of PUB400 HOME directory if using SSHFS-Win!
 7. Run the script once from a Windows command window with the appropriate parameters to ensure it works fine; review the joblog and the content of output zip file to ensure it contains the good information
+8. Setup a new Windows scheduler entry if required for full automation

 Enjoy backups!